tiptoppress/excerpt-extension/README.md

 * Option to allow HTML in the excerpt
 * Option to override Theme and plugin excerpt lenght filters
 * Option to override Theme and plugin excerpt more filters
+* Option excerpt length in characters
+* Option to hide shortcode
 * Option to hide social buttons, banners, shortcodes and more used in the excerpt
 * Option to show social buttons, banners, shortcodes and more only once in the outputed excerpt